TLS protocol

 Alert

-To temporarily continue to use TLS versions 1.0 and 1.1 to work with Object Storage, try the following solutions:
+To use TLS versions 1.0 and 1.1 to work with Object Storage, try the following solutions:

-- For website hosting: Bucket configured as static website hosting as a content source in Yandex Cloud CDN.
+For website hosting: Bucket configured as static website hosting as a source of content in Yandex Cloud CDN.
 The connection between the client and the CDN server will be over TLS versions 1.0 and 1.1, and between the CDN server and Object Storage, over TLS version 1.2 or higher.

-- For other scenarios: Yandex Compute Cloud VM with a web server and L7 balancing, e.g., NGINX
+For other cases: Yandex Compute Cloud VM with a web server and L7 balancing, e.g., NGINX

 , as a reverse proxy server.
 The connection between the client and the proxy server will be over TLS versions 1.0 or 1.1, and between the proxy server and Object Storage, over TLS version 1.2 or higher.